 AOTS 8.
-OST and Holidays in NZ and overseas
+OST and Holidays

 If you get your scripts from AOTS

 AOTS needs plenty of time to organise your script/s.
 Contact your key worker with the date/s of your travel and your destination -

 - 4 weeks before you go on holiday within NZ - 6 weeks at a minimum if you're going overseas - 8 weeks before you leave if you are travelling to more than one country